BrandonTownsend/Realestate_Project/Atlanta_AvgHP_Choropleth/README.md

 # Atlanta Choropleth

-This choropleth map is designed to proved a comparative overview display the average price homes sell for in different Atlanta neighborhoods.
-Data was pulled from Zillows Home Data and reflects averages from 2018.
+This choropleth map shows a comparative analysis of average prices homes sold for in different Atlanta neighborhoods.
+Data was pulled from Zillow and reflects averages from 2018.